cassell/SQLicious/README.md

 =============

 SQLicious is a PHP Database ORM and abstraction layer that handles generating an object model from your database schema.
-The six features that make SQLicious easy, powerful, and a joy to use:
+The seven features that make SQLicious easy, powerful, and a joy to use:

 1. Handles the CRUD
 1. Web UI for common programming tasks (object creation, class stubs, queries).
 1. Queries can easily be limited to a subset of fields in a table ("select first_name, last_name ..." vs. "select *")
 1. Updates are minimal and only changed columns are updated
-1. Closure based query processing that lets you handle data efficently, within memory constraints, and gracefully
+1. Closure based query processing that lets you handle data efficently and fully customizable
+1. Unbuffered and buffered querying for large data sets and performance (respectively).
 1. Factories and Objects are Automatically Generated